site map

 It was Classics magazine Book of the Month for July 2003.

-Noel Stokoe's second book is called "My Car was a Jowett" and is a collection of 110 letters from ex-Jowett owners including Sir Stirling Moss and the explorer John Blashford-Snell.
-It is a nostalgic and light-hearted look at Jowett ownership from the 1920s onwards.
-160 pages, 100 photos.
+Noel Stokoe's second book is called "My Car was a Jowett" and is a collection of 110 letters from ex-Jowett owners including

 The history of the Jowett company is told through over 200 excellent photographs with some text.

-Tempus Publishing Ltd, The Mill, Brimscombe Port, Stroud, Gloucestershire, GL5 2QG, UK
+The History Press Ltd, The Mill, Brimscombe Port, Stroud, Gloucestershire, GL5 2QG, UK

 Here are two out-of-print books you might wants to search for: